 - Read Kent County Council's submission to the Department for Transport consultation on night flights (PDF, 55.7 KB)

 In addition, the UK's airspace is currently being modernised to take account of new navigation technology as part of the Government's Future Airspace Strategy.
 The London Airspace Consultation proposes changes to Gatwick's flight paths that result in a concentration of flights along the fewest number of routes.
 This is in line with government policy to reduce the absolute numbers of people affected by aircraft noise.
 We believe that the burden of over-flight should be shared more equitably through the provision of multiple routes that gives communities under flight paths a break from being over-flown all of the time.

 - Read Kent County Council's response to Phase 1 of the London Airspace Consultation (PDF, 6.0 MB)

-- Read Kent County Council's response to Phase 2 of the London Airspace Consultation (PDF, 44.2 KB)
+- Read Kent County Council's response to the consultation on night flight restrictions at Gatwick, Heathrow and Stansted.
+(PDF, 194.6 KB)

 The changes are due to begin in October 2017 for 5 years.
 Gatwick's noise quota limit will be reduced to a level reflecting their current usage, so that if they maximise the use of the movement quota the average aircraft noise will have to reduce.
 Due to delays, some changes will be not be implemented until October 2018.

 In July 2017 the Department for Transport launched a call for evidence on a new aviation strategy for the UK .
 This is the first stage in its development, and the call for evidence focusses on the approach taken and the issues that the strategy should explore.
 Following this, there will be a series of consultations in 2017 and 2018 before a new aviation strategy is launched towards the end of 2018.
 We will respond to the call for evidence in line with our current policy on aviation.